CheetahTemplate3/cheetah3/www/users_guide/gettingStarted.rst

 to a Python equivalent ({NameMapper.py}) if the C module is not available.

-Cheetah requires an additional module Markdown and its dependencies.
+Cheetah can use an additional module Markdown but it's not strictly required.

 Installation
 ------------